 By Rich Loeber

-If you have questions about details of the report, feel free to contact me directly by email (rich at kisco.com).
+If you have questions about details of this tip, feel free to contact me directly by email: rich at kisco.com.